antoniobonelli64/weylzeta/README.md

 Computational verification of the Kaleidoscopic Filter Theorem on unrestricted partitions via A_{k-1} Weyl reflections.
 # WeylZeta: The Kaleidoscopic Filter

 This repository contains the core Python scripts verifying the combinatorial and geometric properties of the Kaleidoscopic Filter Theorem, as detailed in the related mathematical manuscript.
+This repository contains the computational validation for the paper 'The Simplicial Geometry of Weyl Partitions: A Geometric and Spectral Proof of the Riemann Hypothesis via $A_{k-1}$ Root Systems'.
+In modern analytic number theory, geometric proofs must be computationally decidable.
+These scripts implement the exact algebraic identity of the Bonelli Kaleidoscopic Filter, demonstrating that the Fredholm Spectral Determinant of our transition operator evaluates strictly to zero exactly at the Riemann ordinates (14.134, 21.022, etc.) to arbitrary precision.
+We invite the community to test, run, and verify the absence of structural fluctuations.

 ## Overview
 The scripts demonstrate the exact destructive interference of lower-dimensional geometries when the coefficients of $A_{k-1}$ Weyl reflections are applied to the infinite sequence of unrestricted partitions $p(n)$.
 The computation resolves the continuous thermodynamic noise into a rigid discrete topology.